 Wariman Re-entry begins

-The Livestock Development Corporation is making a grand re-entry into the Sepik plains, in particular the Wariman Cattle station after successive years of neglect by past management.
-The 68 Hectares of cattle ranch had undergone vegetation clearance
+The Livestock Development Corporation making a grand re-entry into the Sepik plains.
+The 68 Hectares of livestock station had undergone vegetation clearance

 New Wariman Staff House

-A double storey duplex had just been completed to accommodate the station manager and his staff to manage and administer the abattoir operations.
-Perimeter fencing of the 68 hectares had been completed and live cattle had been delivered for feeding and breeding
+A double storey duplex had just been completed to accommodate staff to manage the operations.
+Perimeter fencing of the 68 hectares had been completed.

 Wariman Re-Entry launch 2024

-The Livestock Development Corporation re-entry into the Sepik plan began with our setup and launch at the Wariman Livestock station.
-The re-entry launch was opened by the Minister for Livestock Hon.
+LDC re-entry into the Sepik plain was launched by the Minister for Livestock Hon.
 Sekie Agisa and Internation Trade and Commerce Minister Mr. Richard Maru